Project scope

 Modul that corrects orthographic and spelling errors.

-Testing the applicability of methodology to other languages
+Testing the applicability of the methodology to other languages

 Linguistic and teacher evaluation of automatic annotation of texts

-We prepared a reference dataset for the quantitative and qualitative evaluation of automatic grammatical error correction. Šolar-Eval contains 109 texts produced in Slovene primary and secondary schools.
-The texts were linguistically analyzed, and 9,808 language issues across various linguistic levels were manually annotated.
-The dataset was published under an open license in the CLARIN.SI repository and described in a scientific article. Šolar-Eval was used for both computational and linguistic evaluation of the above-mentioned correction models, and the results were incorporated into the HuggingFace platform and the aforementioned publications.
+We developed a reference dataset for both quantitative and qualitative evaluation of automatic grammatical error correction.
+The dataset is based on the Šolar 3.0 corpus, but instead of using teacher corrections—which are often adapted to the learner’s developmental level and can vary in form—it contains consistently and systematically annotated corrections.
+The new dataset, named Šolar-Eval 1.0, includes 109 texts produced in Slovene primary and secondary schools.
+The texts were linguistically analyzed, and 9,808 language issues were manually annotated across multiple linguistic levels.
+The dataset has been published under an open license in the CLARIN.SI repository and described in a peer-reviewed article. Šolar-Eval 1.0 was used for both machine and linguistic evaluation of the models developed within the project, with results reported on the HuggingFace platform and in the articles listed above.

 ARHAR HOLDT, Špela, GANTAR, Polona, BON, Mija, GAPSA, Magdalena, LAVRIČ, Polona, KLEMEN, Matej.
 Dataset for evaluation of Slovene spell- and grammar-checking tools Šolar-Eval 1.0.
 Slovenian language resource repository CLARIN.SI, ISSN 2820-4042, http://hdl.handle.net/11356/1902.
 [COBISS.SI-ID 185626115]